What have smishing offenders learned from their phishing email counterparts?

 Personal phone numbers also expose location information in the form of an area code.
 This can provide other opportunities for location- and language-based tailoring that aren’t present in an email address.
 Similarly, end users have limited ability to see how the SMS message was routed, seeing only the number it appears to have been sent from.
 While both mobile numbers and email addresses can be masked, email headers contain much more detailed information about how a message was routed to the recipient and may allow them to spot a malicious message.

 As a common point of connection between our personal and professional lives, mobile phones are a high-value target for cyber criminals.
 A single device may contain accounts giving access to individual and corporate finances, sensitive personal information and confidential commercial documents.
 In the U.S. last year, smishing rates almost doubled, and that trend is set to continue this year.
-And while smishing operations have to work with character limits, location constraints and increased overheads, it’s clear that lessons learned from email phishing are helping to maximize their returns.
+And while smishing operations have to work with character limits, location constraints and increased overheads, it’s clear that lessons learned from email phishing are helping to maximise their returns.
 In fact, we believe that the success rate for smishing attacks is likely to be substantially higher overall than for email phishing, though the volume of email attacks remains many times greater.

 With that in mind, it’s vital that security awareness training gives mobile threats an appropriate level of coverage for the risk they represent.